blockmason/link-workshop/activity2/activity2.md

 * Validate that the transaction has been broadcasted publicly at ropsten.etherscan.io

 ### Setup
 > Download the MetaMask browser extension and setup 2 accounts.
+We are only using MetaMask for the public/private account keys for this actviity.

 ![Create MetaMask Accounts](images/MetaMask_create_account.png)